Kristinita/KristinitaPelican/content/IT-articles/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 <a id="Problems-and-non-fixed-bugs"></a>
 # Problems and non-fixed bugs

-1. [You can't use](https://github.com/lob/generate-changelog/issues/37) [cz-emoji](https://github.com/ngryman/cz-emoji) for commit generation.
+1. [You can’t use](https://github.com/lob/generate-changelog/issues/37) [cz-emoji](https://github.com/ngryman/cz-emoji) for commit generation.
 Changelog will blank.
 1. release-it [can works incorrect](https://github.com/webpro/release-it/issues/218) in *--dry-run* mode.
 1. [You can have bugs](https://github.com/webpro/release-it/issues/213), if you want to use *\${changelog}* release-it variable.